spesmilo/electrum/contrib/secp_HOWTO.md

 The steps are as follows:

-   - You will neede to `git clone` the repository from [https://github.com/Electron-Cash/Electron-Cash](https://github.com/Electron-Cash/Electron-Cash)
+   - You will need to `git clone` the repository from [https://github.com/Electron-Cash/Electron-Cash](https://github.com/Electron-Cash/Electron-Cash)
    - Proceed to the **"github head"** section above.

 ### Last resort: Try your package manager